 |Attendance at events hosted by the Rocketry Organization of California (ROC) is AT YOUR OWN RISK.
-Insurance to cover your rocketry activities is available as a benefit of membership in either the National Association of Rocketry (membership form) or the Tripoli Rocketry Association (membership form).
-Please note that membership in ROC does NOT include insurance, or any assumption of liability on the part of ROC.
-ROC membership allows you to fly at all of our launches without paying the daily launch fees, and a few other membership benefits.
-All attendees at ROC events must sign the ROC Agreement and Liability Release Form to indicate understanding and acceptance of the risk and liability.|
+Membership in the National Association of Rocketry or the Tripoli Rocketry Association includes insurance as a benefit.
+ROC membership allows you to fly at our launches without paying the daily launch fee; ROC membership neither provides insurance nor implies any assumption of liability.|

 - ROC is a volunteer organization, so we appreciate help with setting up and taking down the launch equipment.

 - We start setting up for single-day monthly launches around 7 AM.

 - Setup begins for multi-day launches (ROCStock and special events) on the days before the launch.